MahiGuru/feature-estimation/ENHANCED-FEATURES.md

 ✅ **2.
 Add Feature textarea description** - Large description textarea
 ✅ **3.
 Add feature start date and end date** - Date picker inputs
 ✅ **4.
 Add Tshirt estimation size - optional** - Dropdown with size options
 ✅ **5.
+Add epic input also inbetween tshirt sizeing and description and this is optional** - Epic dropdown with predefined and JIRA options
+✅ **6.
 Upload files component for uploading HLD or PRD or previous estimation document** - Multi-file upload with preview
-✅ **6.
+✅ **7.
 Add feature button** - Green "Add Feature" button with validation

-The enhanced feature section provides a comprehensive solution for detailed project planning while maintaining the simplicity of the original quick-add functionality!
+The enhanced feature section now provides a comprehensive solution for detailed project planning with full epic integration, while maintaining the simplicity of the original quick-add functionality!